NLeSC/MAGMa/web/docs/ws_consumer.rst

    curl -c cookie.jar -b cookie.jar -d @query.json -X PUT http://www.emetabolomics.org/magma/results/844bcea5-058b-4b7f-8d29-ba2cc131a568

 http://www.emetabolomics.org/magma/results/844bcea5-058b-4b7f-8d29-ba2cc131a568 can now be shared and shown in a web-browser.
-When job is not yet completed it will show a status page, after completion the results will be shown.
+When job is not yet completed it will show a status page, after completion the results will be automatically shown.

 Poll status
 ===========